-Here are the latest ARRL VEC Question Pools.
-They are available for free and for all Amateur Radio license classes.
-The Question Pools include any graphics or diagrams you would need.
+The latest ARRL VEC Question Pools are available for free and for all Amateur Radio license classes.
+There are three classes of licenses: Technician (entry level), General, and Extra.
+Each license class gives you more privileges and frequencies in which you can operate.
 The ARRL Question Pools are simply the questions and answers.
 They do not include explanations of the questions and answers as you would find in a training manual.
 The ARRL and W5YI offer excellent training manuals for every Amateur Radio license class.

 Once you feel you know the material well enough, you can take some online sample tests.
-The HamExam online testing system will tell you the correct answer if a question is answered incorrectly and tells you if you passed the exam.
-If you create a logon, the system can learn which questions you know well and which ones you need help with by tracking your answers.
+The HamExam testing system will track your progress and give you an idea of the questions you do well on and ones you need more practice by tracking your answers.